 This week we are continuing our blog series featuring destinations around the world that we consider bucket list-worthy.
-We began the series by highlighting the Galapagos Islands, and today we continue on to the mesmerizing country of India.
+Today we continue on to the mesmerizing country of India.

 The Golden Triangle